 <html> <head> <title>Let’s see implementation of Select Case Statement</title> </head> <body> <script language=”vbscript” type=”text/vbscript”> Dim val val = “abcd” Select Case VarType(val) Case vbEmpty document.write (“This is an Empty variable”) Case vbNull document.write (“This is a Null variable”) Case vbString document.write (“This is a variable of String data type”) Case vbBoolean document.write (“This is a variable of Boolean data type”) Case Else document.write (“This is not a valid variable so cannot identify its data type”) End Select </script> </body> </html>

-I hope that by the end of this tutorial of VBScript Series you will be able to understand the subsequent tutorials of this series with ease and comfort.
+I hope that by the end of this tutorial of the VBScript Series you will be able to understand the subsequent tutorials of this series with ease and comfort.

-Next Tutorial #5: I will brief about the various types of loops in the VBScript language in my upcoming tutorials.
+Next Tutorial #5: I will brief you about the various types of loops in the VBScript language in my upcoming tutorials.

 Stay tuned for much more tutorials on VBScript Series.

-Feel free to share your experience on working with Conditional Statements and let us know if you have any queries.
+Feel free to share your experience working with Conditional Statements and let us know if you have any queries.